adafruit/adabot/README.rst

 There are many techniques to using `git format-patch`; choose the one that makes sense for your updates. ``--signoff`` is not necessary; adabot will force a ``--signoff`` when she uses ``git am``.
-3. Place the patch file into the ``adabot/patches`` directory.
+3. Place the patch file into the ``adabot/patches`` directory, and ``git commit`` with a description of the patch(es).
+4. Push the update to the adabot repository.
-4. Run the patch update script.
+5. Run the patch update script.

 To run the patch update script you must be inside this cloned adabot directory and